Moving a large screen TV

 Packing Your Large Screen TV if You Don’t Have a Box

 We do recommend using a box, but we know that not all of our customers will be able to locate one.
-If you have to pack your TV without a box, use these steps.
+If you have to pack your TV without the original box, use these steps.

 - Wrap the TV in several layers of packing material.
 You can use paper padding, moving blankets, or both.
 I recommend putting at least 2 layers on the screen portion of the TV.